kirwaboit/rwakiPython/Bash/README.md

 - Using tab , autocomplete file names
 - touch can be used to create several files at a time, as long as you separate them by space e.g `touch file1.txt file3.txt file3.txt`
+- `rm` to remove a file and `rmdir` to remove a directory, NB: there is no recyclebin in windows so be aware when using rm
+-  grep is used for key word searches
+- username of the user is identified before the `@` sign  e.g
+`[ec2-user@ip-172-31-20-76 ~]$` the user here is called `ec2-user`, if you were the root user , it would indicate `root` instead
+- To get instructions or a manual on a specific command, use the `man` command e.g:-
+- `man ls`
+- chown used to change the owner and group of a file
+- chmod 777 gives permission to everyone to read , write, execute all commands for all users and groups
+- ls can be used to search for :open files, all files (including hidden files)

+## TODO
+- So there is a ways to print values on a new line e.g `echo "${PATH//:/$'\n'}"`
+- so apparently there is a way to add color to specific values in text, find out how  e.g view this command below `ip -stats -color -human addr`
+-
+## Quick Commands

+- History = latest commands used, free=shows the free memory and swap memory used
+## ls, listing files

+- `ls` can be used to search for :open files, all files (including hidden files)
+- `ls -all` shows all files in a directory including the hidden ones
+- e.g list all files open by a user known as rwaki :-
+-  `lsof -u rwaki`

 ## enter a directory e.g the famous opt directory